azavea/azavea-branding-guide/_pages/identity/products.md

   description = "Raster Foundry helps users find, combine and analyze earth imagery at any scale, and share it on the web."
 %}

-## HunchLab
-“HunchLab” should always be written in upper camel case.
-View the [HunchLab website](https://www.hunchlab.com/) to find out more about the product.

-{% include image-container.html
-  src =  "../images/logo-hunchlab.png"
-  alt =  "HunchLab"
-%}

-### Tagline
-{% include copy-paste.html
-  description = "Advanced predictive policing application built into a unified forecast of crime risk for sophisticated prevention analysis."
-%}

 ## DistrictBuilder
 “DistrictBuilder” should always be written in upper camel case.
 View the [DistrictBuilder website](http://www.districtbuilder.org/) to find out more about the product.